- What is it?

 - Supporting the goal of eliminating negative impacts of Army installations on the watersheds in which they are located, by advising wise program management decisions, necessary infrastructure improvement, and efficient operational and maintenance procedures;

-- Working with the Assistant Chief of Staff for Installation Management (ACSIM)and the Installation Management Command (IMCOM) to develop compliance strategies;
+- Working with the Deputy Chief of Staff, G-9 and the Installation Management Command (IMCOM) to develop compliance strategies;

 - Tracking the Army's progress on meeting DoD and Army environmental goals;

 - Supporting installations when requested;

 - Maintaining contact with the EPA to stay abreast of current and future initiatives;

 - Along with DCS, G-9, representing the Army on DoD committees; and